seamusrobertmurphy/wildfire-fuel-mapping-CFFDRS-2.0/01_Wildfire-Fuel-Mapping-CFFDRS-2.0_prototype.md

 forest fuels classes and their moisture content indices: Fine Fuel Moisture Code (FFMC), Duff Moisture Code (DMC), Drought Code (DC).
-FFMC and DMC make up two of the five predictors needed to run the Wotton and Beverly’s stand-adjusted fuel-typing model (Wotton and Beverly (2007)).
+FFMC and DMC make up two of the five predictors needed to run the Wotton and Beverly’s stand-adjusted fuel-typing model (@wotton2007stand).
 Need a second opinion here as it doesn’t seem 100% clear if NRC are interested in vegetation mapping outputs that are focused solely on fuel typing without the moisture codes and climate variables, or they want something that includes the FFMC and DMC.

 If its the former, there is some useful info found in the cffdrs package that describe the data requirements of the FWI System There is also a